mojzu/container.ts/docs/Modules.md

     const version: string = this.version;
     const nodeEnvironment: string = this.nodeEnvironment;

-    // When 'start' method is called, this module will log information
+    // When 'up' method is called, this module will log information
     // about the host platform, such as architecture, Node.js version, etc.

     // This module adds handlers for SIGTERM and SIGINT signals that will
-    // automatically call this.container.stop in case of process exit.
+    // automatically call this.container.down in case of process exit.
   }

 }